Club Real Potosí

 Club Real Potosí is a Bolivian football club based in Potosí.
-Founded on 1 April 1988, in 2022 it will play in the Potosí Football Association Championship, after being relegated from the Bolivian Primera División in 2021, holding home games at Estadio Víctor Agustín Ugarte, with a 32,000-seat capacity.
+Founded on 1 April 1988, it plays in the Potosí Football Association Championship, after being relegated from the Bolivian Primera División in 2021, holding home games at Estadio Víctor Agustín Ugarte, with a 32,000-seat capacity.

 History

 Real Potosí was founded on 1 April 1988, as Fútbol Academy of Real Potosì.
 They subsequently merged with Banco Minero of Bolivia (Bamin), which was founded on 20 October 1941.

 The club played their first continental competition, the Copa Libertadores, in 2002.
 They were drawn with Peñarol of Uruguay, El Nacional of Ecuador, and San Lorenzo de Almagro of Argentina.
 Even though they came in last place, they beat San Lorenzo 1-0 and thrashed Peñarol 6-1.
 The reason for the strange one-sided result was most likely due to the high elevation of the stadium (4,000 metres), since the team had lost the away leg 4-0.

 In 2007 Real Potosi became champion of the Apertura tournament, earning qualification for that year's Copa Libertadores.
 The following year they won the Copa Aerosur del Sur and Torneo Play Off.

 Real Potosí gained popularity by being announced as one of the opponents of Flamengo and Paraná Clube in the 2007 Copa Libertadores, by forcing teams to play in the city of Potosí, at 4,090 metres (13,200 feet) above the sea level.
 They came in third place in the group, recording a 3-1 victory against Parana, and were undefeated at home, despite getting no away wins.

 The following year Cruzeiro played against Real Potosí, losing 5-1, despite having won 3-0 in Brazil, and 2009 Palmeiras was the most famous opponent, eliminating Real from the tournament.